Search Engine Classification into Categories

-Assume that the source categories X, Y and Z all map to source category cluster C. The cluster-to-category probability that an item from any of source categories X, Y and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to target category B.
+Assume that the source categories X, Y, and Z all map to source category C. Then, the cluster-to-category probability that an item from any source categories X, Y, and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to the target category B.

-If many of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item form source category X should be assigned to category B may be high, even if few or no items form category X have been assigned to category B.
+If any of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item from source category X should be assigned to category B may be high, even if few or no items from category X have been assigned to category B.

-If we look at feeds used for product categorization, we see how source categories may be supplied to a product search engine.
+If we look at feeds used for product categorization, we see how to source search engine categories supplied to a product search engine.

 Here’s an example of a feed that might be supplied to a search engine:

 <merchantCategory:Baby and toddler nursery Nursery Themes>